fmalina/revisions-blocl/help/basic-guide-to-buy-to-let.md

 And if you were to convert a 2nd reception room this would generate a further £303 per month.

 Now look at your mortgage repayments, council tax, bills and maintenance etc.
 Can you stay on top of the repayments, also taking into consideration the minimum number of weeks tenancy per annum you need to attain to achieve the required return.

-Maximise best advertising practice to make this happen using FlatmateRooms.